 Precision Recall and F1 Score

-Precision, recall, and F1 score are classification metrics used to evaluate machine learning models.
 Precision measures how many predicted positives are correct, recall measures how many actual positives are found, and F1 score balances both as their harmonic mean.
 These metrics are essential for any task involving categorical predictions, from spam detection to medical diagnosis.
 Also known as: Precision and Recall, F1 Score, F-Measure

 1